About the Program

 - An NIH-style biosketch (sample biosketch)

 - Scientific proposal should be limited to 7 pages total (excluding references, human subjects and vertebrate animals).

 - Letter of Support from a Duke faculty member who has agreed to serve as the applicant’s research mentor, including an NIH style biosketch.

 - Letter of support from your previous mentor (optional - if applicable)

 Interviews will be scheduled and conducted by the Program Co-Directors, Drs.
-Patty Lee and Scott Palmer; the Program Deputy Director, Dr. Jennifer Ingram and other members of the selection committee who will make a decision about appointment to the T32.
+Scott Palmer and Jennifer Ingram; the Program Deputy Director, Dr. David Murdoch and other members of the selection committee who will make a decision about appointment to the T32.
 Applicants will virtually meet with members of the Fellowship Selection Committee and spend time with current fellows.

 Potential applicants are encouraged to meet with their Department representatives for both the fellowship and T32 programs to express interest.
 All fellows who wish to participate in the program will need to work with their research mentors, the T32 program directors, and the fellowship program directors to develop a schedule that integrates their research and clinical training and ensures that all board eligibility requirements are met.